 All content submitted through Prime Video Direct is made available at the sole discretion of Amazon.
 At this time, we're no longer accepting unsolicited licensing submissions via Prime Video Direct for non-fiction and short form content.
 We’ll notify you if these categories become available for consideration.
 Submission of your content doesn’t guarantee that your title will be selected for licensing or published by a given date

 As of November 1, 2021, Prime Video Direct doesn't accept unsolicited licensing submissions for content with the "Included with Prime" (SVOD) offer type.
 Prime Video Direct will continue to help rights holders offer fictional titles for rent/buy (TVOD) through Prime Video.

 Please ensure your title is eligible for publication consideration prior to submission by reviewing our Content Policy Guidelines, Asset requirements, and Licensing consideration and title review prior to submitting content.

 This is how customers will be able to identify and search for your title.
 The title name must be displayed on your graphic assets exactly as it's entered in this field.

 This indicates the type of programming and usually corresponds to its duration (like movie, short film, educational, or clips).
 If your content doesn't fall into one our defined categories, the content is ineligible for submission via Prime Video Direct.
 For more information, see Publishing FAQS - How do I select the appropriate Category for my title?

 This is the language of the Title Name, synopsis, and title details.
 Available locations are based on the metadata language you select when adding a title.
-You can only select one metadata language per title and it can't be changed after selected.
-For more information, see Location Requirements.
+For more information, see Location requirements.

 This is a short description of your title, what it's about, and how to describe it.
 The Synopsis is presented to customers when they view the title detail page so it’s best to make it both informative and interesting.